-- A. Sections 9518 through 9520 shall apply to any person who owns, operates or guarantees performance for or who seeks to own, operate or guarantee performance for any oil or gas site involved in exploration, production, processing, storage or transportation of oil or gas extracted from reserves in the City of Carson: - B. This ordinance shall not apply to the change of owner, operator or guarantor of the following: - Sales gas pipelines operated by a public utility and regulated by the California Public Utilities Commission; - 2.
-A change of ownership consisting solely of a change in percentage ownership of a site and which does not entail addition or removal of an owner or affect any financial guarantee or bonds for a permit, CUP, and/or DA.
+- A. Sections 9518 through 9520 shall apply to any person who owns, operates or guarantees performance for or who seeks to own, operate or guarantee performance for any oil or gas facility involved in exploration, production, processing, storage or transportation of oil or gas extracted from reserves in the City of Carson: - B. This ordinance shall not apply to the change of owner, operator or guarantor of the following: - Sales gas pipelines operated by a public utility and regulated by the California Public Utilities Commission; - 2.
+A change of ownership consisting solely of a change in percentage ownership of a facility and which does not entail addition or removal of an owner or affect any financial guarantee for a permit.